 It allows users to create task lists, assign tasks to team members, set deadlines, add details and notes to tasks, track progress and dependencies, and more.

 Combining project management features like Gantt Charts, Kanban boards, project calendar views, and task management portals into one comprehensive solution; the 11 Loop Tool simplifies the process of managing complex projects.

 With detailed analytics and insight into performance metrics, it’s a handy tool for teams looking to stay on track with their goals.

 Cost of UX audit

-The cost of a UX audit depends mainly on the scope and complexity of the work, the people you work with (whether it is a UX agency or an individual freelancer), and the duration of the audit.
+The cost of a UX audit depends mainly on the scope and complexity of the work, the people you work with (whether a UX agency or an individual freelancer), and the duration of the audit.

 It will cost at least US$3,000 to US$5,000 for a basic UX audit that lists and explains usability issues.
-This could be typically done in a week or two.
+This could typically be done in a week or two.

-Limitations of UX audit
+Limitations of UX Audit

 While a UX audit is a boon to resolving many UX woes, it doesn’t solve every problem.
 A UX audit is ineffective if recommendations are not actionable or not followed up.
 It also requires a significant investment of time and effort from the stakeholders.
 If this audit is conducted in-house, it can hurt the ordinary course of other tasks.